 In November 2014, a putative class action lawsuit, Medical Mutual of Ohio v.
 AbbVie Inc., et al., was filed against several manufacturers of testosterone replacement therapies (TRTs), including AbbVie, in the United States District Court for the Northern District of Illinois on behalf of all insurance companies, health benefit providers, and other third party payers who paid for TRTs, including AndroGel.
-The claims asserted include violations of the federal RICO Act and state consumer fraud and deceptive trade practices laws.
-The complaint seeks monetary damages and injunctive relief.
+The claims asserted included violations of the federal RICO Act and state consumer fraud and deceptive trade practices laws.
+The complaint sought monetary damages and injunctive relief.
 In July 2018, the court denied the plaintiff's motion for class certification.
+In November 2019, the United States Court of Appeals for the Seventh Circuit affirmed the district court's grant of the defendants' summary judgment motion.